brightdigit/EggSeed/README.md

 ---

-**EggSeed** is a command-line tool for creating Swift Pacakges with Continous Integration support.
+**EggSeed** is a command-line tool for creating swift pacakges with continous integration support.
 While `swift package init`, creates simple packages, there is no guarantee that your package will work on everyone else's device.
-That's where Continuous Integration goes in.
+That's where _continuous integration_ goes in.

-By using `eggseed`, you can create a package with full integration into CI services such as: GitHub Actions, Travis-CI, BitRise, CircleCI and more.
+By using `eggseed`, you can create a package with full integration into CI services such as: _GitHub Actions, Travis-CI, BitRise, CircleCI_ and more.
 Not only that but **EggSeed** also sets up code documentation, linting, and more...

 Check out the [roadmap below](#roadmap) for more details on future integrations.